phetsims/calculus-grapher/doc/implementation-notes.md

 - TangentScrubber - Model for the scrubber 'Tangent'- Extends AncillaryTool.
 - ReferenceLine - Model for a vertical Line.
 Extends AncillaryTool
 - LabeledAncillaryTool - A model base class for a labelled ancillary tool.
+Extends AncillaryTool
-Extends AncillaryTool -LabeledLine - A model for a labeled vertical line.
-Extends LabeledAncillaryTool -LabeledPoint - A model for a labeled point.
+  - LabeledLine - A model for a labeled vertical line.
+Extends LabeledAncillaryTool
+  - LabeledPoint - A model for a labeled point.
 Extends LabeledAncillaryTool

 CalculusGrapherPreferences - Sim-specific preferences, accessed via the Preferences dialog.